Batshit preacher finally flees ‘satanic’ Britain

 So that’s it, he’s gone.
 Britain’s batshit preacher, the Reverend Calvin Robinson, boarded a plane today and swanned off to his new parish in West Michigan, USA.
 And we all heartily wave him goodbye.

-His departure was announced this morning on the right wing online National Culture Forum in what was billed as his last UK interview before departing.
+His departure was announced this morning on the right wing online New Culture Forum in what was billed as his last UK interview before departing.
 It seems that the God-fearing folk of a parish on the Great Lakes somewhere were told by the Almighty that Robinson was the man to minister to them.
 They’re welcome to him.

 His reason for scuttling off has been a little modified since he announced a few days ago that he was quitting the UK.
 He now admits that Islamic extremists have not actually “issued a fatwa to get us all killed”, although he still claims that being named as one of the UK’s top 10 Islamophobes has “put a target on my back” and he fears being stabbed by “some anonymous Mohammedan” as he walks down the street.